-How very different the society which the Baha’i writings depict — where everyday interactions, as much as the relations of states, are shaped by consciousness of the oneness of humankind.
-Relationships imbued with this consciousness are being cultivated by Baha’is and their friends in villages and neighbourhoods across the world; from them can be detected the pure fragrances of reciprocity and cooperation, of concord and love.
+How very different the society which the Bahá’í writings depict — where everyday interactions are shaped by consciousness of the oneness of humankind.
+Relationships imbued with this consciousness are being cultivated by Bahá’ís and their friends in villages and neighbourhoods across the world.
+From them can be detected the pure fragrances of reciprocity and cooperation, of concord and love.
 Within such unassuming settings, a visible alternative to society’s familiar strife is emerging.
-So it becomes apparent that the individual who wishes to exercise self-expression responsibly participates thoughtfully in consultation devoted to the common good and spurns the temptation to insist on personal opinion; a Baha’i institution, appreciating the need for coordinated action channelled toward fruitful ends, aims not to control but to nurture and encourage; the community that is to take charge of its own development recognizes an invaluable asset in the unity afforded through whole-hearted engagement in the plans devised by the institutions.
-Under the influence of Baha’u’llah’s Revelation, the relationships among these three are being endowed with new warmth, new life; in aggregate, they constitute a matrix within which a world spiritual civilization, bearing the imprint of divine inspiration, gradually matures.
+So it becomes apparent that the individual who wishes to exercise self-expression responsibly participates thoughtfully in consultation devoted to the common good and spurns the temptation to insist on personal opinion.
+Baha’i institutions, appreciating the need for coordinated action channelled toward fruitful ends, aim not to control but to nurture and encourage.
+The community that is to take charge of its own development recognizes an invaluable asset in the unity afforded through whole-hearted engagement in the plans devised by the institutions.
+Under the influence of Bahá’u’lláh’s Revelation, the relationships among these three are being endowed with new warmth and life.Universal House of Justice

 First and foremost among these favours, which the Almighty has conferred upon man, is the gift of understanding.
 His purpose in conferring such a gift is none other except to enable His creature to know and recognize the one true God — exalted be His glory.
 This gift gives man the power to discern the truth in all things, leads him to that which is right, and helps him to discover the secrets of creation.
 Next in rank, is the power of vision, the chief instrument whereby his understanding can function.